“This post may contain affiliate links. Please read my disclosure for more info.

 His challenges over the next few years still resonate with me, decades later.
-They may have been physical, but through them I learned that getting comfortable being uncomfortable is the key to growth and progress in any area.
+They may have been physical, but through them I learned two things.
+One, is that we’re capable of a lot more than we think we are.
+And getting comfortable being uncomfortable is the key to growth and progress in any area.

 How Can You Get Comfortable Being Uncomfortable?

 Don’t try to revamp multiple areas at once.
 Think of just one part of your life that isn’t working.
 Is it something you’ve avoided for a long time?
 Does it make you uncomfortable just thinking about addressing it?
 That discomfort isn’t something to fear, it’s actually a sign that there’s huge potential there to improve your life.

 Pick just one area and slowly introduce a change in your routine.
 Getting comfortable being uncomfortable is an essential part of the process, because you may not see any improvement for weeks.
 But as your comfort level increases, so will your results.
 And over time, gradual improvements will have a bigger impact on your trajectory than a big push that fizzles out in a few weeks.

 For Every Decision, There’s a Payoff and an Opportunity Cost

 Here are a few examples:

 The Payoff – is what you’ll gain by your choice.
 If you wanted to get a handle on your money, you’d commit to writing out a budget, then make the lifestyle choices to live within it.
 And gradually, you’d find more money to save.
 You’d be uncomfortable for a while, but once you saw progress you’d have the motivation to keep going.
 You’d probably retire earlier.
 Maybe years earlier.